cucumber/docs/content/cucumber.md

 Once execution begins, for each step, Cucumber will look for a registered step definition with a matching `Regexp`.
 If it finds one, it will execute it, passing all capture groups and variables from the Regexp as arguments to the method or function.

-The specific preposition/adverb used has **no** significance when Cucumber is registering or looking up Step Definitions.
+The specific preposition/adverb used has **no** significance when Cucumber is registering or looking up step definitions.

-Also, check out [Multiline step arguments](/gherkin/#step-arguments) for more info on how to pass entire tables or bigger strings to your step definitions.
+Also, check out [multiline step arguments](/gherkin/#step-arguments) for more info on how to pass entire tables or bigger strings to your step definitions.

 ### Step Results